Alovoa/alovoa/README.md

 ```

 ### Debugging
-- Spring Tool Suite is recommended for debugging
+- Spring Tool Suite / IntelliJ is recommended for debugging
-- Find the lombok.jar (should be in the ~/.m2) and execute it with "java -jar"
+- Install lombok for your IDE (Not needed for IntelliJ)

 ### Documentation:
 - Please read the [DOCUMENTATION.md](/DOCUMENTATION.md)